cpch/Personalusermanual/README.md

 </details>

 ## Conditions I like to work in
-Quite place with little white noise.
+Quite place with little white noise

-Comfortable chair with back support.
+Comfortable chair with back support

 ## How to Contact Me

+Email

+Teams call

 <details>